ComScore

 Dasha Burobina for PureWow

 There are a few camps snacks can fall into.
-Some are plain delicious (looking at you, candy jar) while some are much more utilitarian, like that handful of raw almonds we shovel into our mouths to narrowly avoid an afternoon energy crash.
+Some are plain delicious (looking at you, candy jar) while some are much more utilitarian, like that handful of raw almonds I shovel into my mouth to narrowly avoid an afternoon energy crash.
 The ideal snack situation?
 A balance of satiating fiber and protein, healthy fats and carbohydrates for energy.
 Better yet, make it a hefty dose of protein: This nutrient is essential to keep you full between meals, which is what snacks are all about.
 Behold, 27 heathy protein snacks that will keep your hunger at bay…until dinnertime, anyway.
-We're talking oatmeal, roasted chickpeas, tinned fish and everything in between.
+I’m talking oatmeal, roasted chickpeas, tinned fish and everything in between.

 (Note: All nutritional info was sourced from Edamam.)